Fiserv/firstvision-apac/docs/APIs/User-Management/Update-User-Access.md

 # Update User Access

-This service is used to update security sign-on data like business unit include/exclude flags and user application access options.
+This API is used to update sign-on data like business unit include/exclude flags and user application access options for a given security sign-on details.

 ## Endpoint